Pharmacists

 Pharmacists work in a variety of settings: retail stores, hospitals, universities, nursing homes, managed care organizations, and the pharmaceutical industry.

-Pharmacies should be well lighted, well ventilated, and kept in a clean and orderly fashion.
+Pharmacies are typically well lighted, well ventilated, and kept in a clean and orderly fashion.
 Many chain-owned pharmacies now provide 18- or 24-hour operations.
-The pace can often be hectic as customers line up to wait for their pre...
+The pace can often be hectic as customers line up to wait for their...

 Outlook

-The U.S. Department of Labor (DOL) predicts that employment for pharmacists will show little or no change through 2028.
-SOme growth will be attributable to the growing middle-aged and senior population (generally the largest consumers of medications), as well as technical and scientific advances that will make more drugs available and affordable, the passage of the Affordable Care Act (which ha...
+The U.S. Department of Labor (DOL) predicts that employment for pharmacists will grow by 5 percent from 2023 through 2033.
+This is as fast as the average for all careers.
+Growth will be attributable to the increasing middle-aged and senior population (generally the largest consumers of medications), as well as technical and scientific advances that will make more drugs available and affordable,...